Rekpet/TypeCNN/README.md

 # TypeCNN

 TypeCNN is a convolutional neural network library that provides reasonable amount of functionality and reasonable speed on CPU.
 It as also data type independent and thus allows you to experiment with different types.
 Most notably it contains an implementation of fixed point type that has definable bit length.

-For now there is no user guide (it is yet to come), please refere to the command line interface help below or look at examples in this repository.
+Experiments were performed with float and fixed point representations and the results can be found in "results/" folder.

+Currently the only documentation is in Czech [1].
+Refer to "src/CommandLineInterface.cpp" or "examples/" for examples of usage (should be quite simple).

 ## Usage of command line interface

 ```
-Command line interface for CNN-library.
+TypeCNN - data type independent Convolutional Neural Network library.
 Usage:
-  CNN-library [OPTION...]
+  TypeCNN [OPTION...]

  Common options:
   -h, --help       Shows this help message.
   -c, --cnn FILE   Input XML file with CNN description.
   -g, --grayscale  Specifies that we are working with grayscale PNG images.
+      --type-info  Shows info about types used.

  Inference options:
   -i, --input FILE  Input PNG image for inference.